2026 Statistics PhD Survey

 |---|---|---|---|

-| AI impact on day-to-day job (% Major) | 68% | 46% | 55% |
+| AI impact: Day-to-day (% Major) | 68% | 46% | 55% |

-| AI impact on labor market (% Major) | 68% | 71% | 40% |
+| AI impact: Labor market (% Major) | 68% | 71% | 40% |

 | Demand Outlook | Tech (N=22) | Academia (N=24) | Other (N=20) |